-Introduction 1
+İntrodu nction

-About This Book 1
+About This Book

 What's New in This Edition

 Conventions Used in This Book

 Foolish Assumptions

 How This Book Is Organized

 Part I: Laying the Groundwork

 Part II: Gaining Chess Know-How

-Part III: Game Time: Putting Your Chess Foot Forward 4
+Part III: Game Time: Putting Your Chess Foot Forward

-Part IV: Getting Into Advanced Action 5
+Part IV: Getting Into Advanced Action

 Part V: The Part of Tens

 Part VI: Appendixes

 Icons Used in This Book

-Where to Go from Here 6
+Where to Go from Here

-Part 1: Laying the Groundwork 7
+Laying the Groundwork

-Chapter 1: Tackling the Chess Basics
+pter 1: Tackling the Chess Basics Chesstacular!

-Chesstacular!
 The Basics of the Game

+pter 1: Tackling the Chess Basics Chesstacular!
+The Basics of the Game The underlying concepts1

-The underlying concepts
+pter 1: Tackling the Chess Basics Chesstacular!
+The Basics of the Game The underlying concepts

+pter 1: Tackling the Chess Basics
-Things to recognize to make wise decisions

-Three parts that make a whole

-Different ways to get your game on
+pter 1: Tackling the Chess Basics Chesstacular!
+The Basics of the Game The underlying concepts Things to recognize to make wise decisions Three parts that make a whole Different ways to get your game on

-A game to write home about

-Chessboard Chatter: Bringing Home a Board and Chess Set

-Finding the right board and set

-Getting up close and personal with your board

-Piecemeal: Putting the Pieces on the Board 18

-Chapter 2: Greeting the Pieces and Their Powers .2 3

-Mimicking a Castle: The Rook 24

-Showing Off Slender Curves: The Bishop

-Flaunting Her Pointy Crown: The Queen

-Donning a Buggy Crown: The King

-Galloping in an L-Formation: The Knight

-Scooting Around as the Army's Runt: The Pawn
+pter 1: Tackling the Chess Basics

+pter 1: Tackling the Chess Basics

+pter 1: Tackling the Chess Basics

+pter 1: Tackling the Chess Basics

+Cha pter 1: Tackling the Chess Basics Chesstacular!
+The Basics of the Game The underlying concepts Things to recognize to make wise decisions Three parts that make a whole Different ways to get your game on A game to write home about Chessboard Chatter: Bringing Home a Board and Chess Set Finding the right board and set Getting up close and personal with your board Piecemeal: Putting the Pieces on the Board

+Cha pter 1: Tackling the Chess Basics

+Cha pter 1: Tackling the Chess Basics

+Cha pter 1: Tackling the Chess Basics

+Cha pter 1: Tackling the Chess Basics

+Cha pter 1: Tackling the Chess Basics

+Cha pter 1: Tackling the Chess Basics Chesstacular!
+The Basics of the Game The underlying concepts Things to recognize to make wise decisions Three parts that make a whole Different ways to get your game on A game to write home about Chessboard Chatter: Bringing Home a Board and Chess Set Finding the right board and set Getting up close and personal with your board Piecemeal: Putting the Pieces on the Board pter 2: Greeting the Pieces and Their Powers Mimicking a Castle: The Rook Showing Off Slender Curves: The Bishop Flaunting Her Pointy Crown: The Queen